Buyers can back out of a sale if there is no certificate of habitability

-Last November the Italian Supreme Court of Cassation ruled that buyers can refuse to enter into the final deed of sale if the residential property they have promised to buy has no certificate of habitability (Court of Cassation., section II, 26th November 2015-8th February 2016, n.
+A certificate of habitability or certificato di abitabilità in Italian, attests that a property is legally habitable.
+The Italian Supreme Court of Cassation ruled that buyers can refuse to sign the final deed of sale if a residential property has no certificate of habitability.
+(Court of Cassation., section II, 26th November 2015-8th February 2016, n.
 2438).

 Property owners obtain a certificato di abitabilità from their local municipality.
 Local municipalities should check that a property and its systems comply with health, safety and building regulations.
 In other words that the property is up to code.
 In addition, municipal authorities should check that the property complies with planning permission.

 A certificate of habitability is also useful for obtaining utility connections and municipal services such as refuse collection.